geudde/attic-chest/pages/03.season-2/16.meeting-28/05.taper/docs.md

 And promis’d more when they had eat all;
 But truth now bids me tell you what
 I wou’d most fain avoid relating
-The Broth was hot, but far from fat —
+The broth was hot, but far from fat —
 For she forgot to put the meat in.

 Fitz Gravy